dotnet/EntityFramework.Docs/entity-framework/core/saving/transactions.md

 ## Savepoints

-When `SaveChanges` is invoked and a transaction is already in progress on the context, EF will automatically create a *savepoint* before saving any data.
-Savepoints are points within a database transaction which may be later be rolled back to, if an error occurs or for any other reason.
-If `SaveChanges` encounters any error, it will automatically roll the transaction back to the savepoint, leaving the transaction in the same state as if it had never started.
+When `SaveChanges` is invoked and a transaction is already in progress on the context, EF automatically creates a *savepoint* before saving any data.
+Savepoints are points within a database transaction which may later be rolled back to, if an error occurs or for any other reason.
+If `SaveChanges` encounters any error, it automatically rolls the transaction back to the savepoint, leaving the transaction in the same state as if it had never started.
 This allows you to possibly correct issues and retry saving, in particular when [optimistic concurrency](xref:core/saving/concurrency) issues occur.

 It's also possible to manually manage savepoints, just as it is with transactions.
 The following example creates a savepoint within a transaction, and rolls back to it on failure: